magicsandbox-ai/magicsandbox/packages/js/dev/README.md

 ### magic.json file

-This may be either a JSON or JSON5 file.
+Can be named either `magic.json` or `magic.json5`.
+JSON5 is supported either way.

 ### dependencies